tomruttle/app-manager/README.md

 ## Config

 An object containing maps of the slots, fragments, and routes that comprise your app.
+Provided values are illustrative.

 ```js
 {